-The 2015-16 vision for the Student Ministry Department is to cultivate accelerated transformation and resurrection power in the student body.
-Through intercessory prayer, fasting, Chapel Services, and ministry opportunities this school year will transform grains of wheat to fruitful harvest!
+The 2016-17 vision for the Student Ministry Department is to help students discover their specific calling and foster the fivefold areas of Christian leadership in the student body.
+Through intercessory prayer, fasting, Chapel Services, and exposure to diverse ministries this school year will bring clarity to the direction that God has called you!